OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

 .. todo: #07

-.. todo: #tbd: Verify path: :menuselection:`Master Settings --> Core settings --> Settings --> Invitations`. --> Invitations`

-To offer your registered customers the option of inviting friends and receiving bonus points in return, up to version 7.0 of the OXID eShop you could activate the Invitations function under :menuselection:`Master Settings --> Core settings --> Settings --> Invitations`. --> Invitations` to activate the Invitations function.
+To offer your registered customers the option of inviting friends and receiving bonus points in return, up to version 7.0 of the OXID eShop you could activate the Invitations function under :menuselection:`Master Settings --> Core settings --> Settings --> Invitations`. --> Invitations` to activate the :guilabel:`Invitations` function.

 However, due to the risk of misuse by spam attacks, we have decided to remove this function.

-To use such a function safely and effectively, we recommend that you develop a special module for your OXID eShop.
-To prevent misuse, integrate the following security measures, for example:
+To use such a function safely, we recommend developing a special module for your OXID eShop.

-* Implementation of a captcha system: Before a registered customer can invite someone, they must solve a captcha.
-This prevents automated bots from using the invitation system.
-* Limitation the number of invitations: Set a maximum number of invitations that a customer can send within a certain period of time.
-This reduces the likelihood of abuse as it limits the number of possible spam invitations.
-* Confirmation by the invitee: Instead of directly awarding bonus points for simply sending an invitation, points could be credited only after the invitee accepts the invitation and fulfills certain criteria (e.g. places an order).
-* Verification of e-mail addresses: Implement email address validation and known spam domain checking to prevent invitations from being sent to randomly generated or known spam addresses.
-* User feedback and reporting: Allow your users to report abuse.
-This helps you to quickly identify and address potential weaknesses in the system.
-* Customizable email templates: Give users the ability to personalize the invitation emails, but make sure the text meets certain guidelines and cannot be misused.
-* Monitoring and analysis: Actively monitor the use of the invitation system to detect anomalies or abuse patterns at an early stage.
-Analyze the data regularly to adjust the security measures accordingly.

 Deprecated console classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^